nautatva/iitb_oauth/README.md

     "first_name": "first_name",
     "last_name": "last_name"
-}  # In case a custom User model is defined, map fields in User model: "LDAP attributes"
+}  # In case a custom User model is defined, map fields in User model: "LDAP attributes" PROFILE_MAPPING = {
+    # Maps fields in user profile with response recieved from sso server.
+    # AUTH_PROFILE_MODULE needs to be specified for this to work.
+    "roll_number" : "roll_number"
+}
 ```